18F/before-you-ship/_pages/security/static-analysis.md

 [Gemnasium](#gemnasium) | Ruby, Node, Python, PHP | N
 [Hakiri](https://hakiri.io/) | Ruby | Rails only

-Code analysis can be run locally with the following open source tools.
-These tools provide results similar (and in some cases, identical) to the hosted services above.

 #### Gemnasium

 ##### Setting up your account